FrankWorldview/blockchain/smart_contracts/1_Example1.md

 # Example 1: Hello Contract

-## Create, Test, and Deploy the Contract
+## Create, Test, and Deploy the Hello Contract
 + Open Git Bash (in Windows) or open a terminal (in Mac).
 + Create a root folder "Solidity" and enter it.
   ```